iconify/documentation/documents/pages/tools/tools2/export/index.md

 `[type]IconSet` instance has `[func]toString()` function that generates `[type]string` for icon.
 You can use `[func]forEach()` to loop all icons in icon set.

 See [exporting icons as SVG](./svg.md) documentation.

+### Exporting NPM packages {#npm}

+There are different types of icon packages published at NPM, there are functions for exporting each type:

+- Function `[func]exportIconPackage()` creates NPM package with one file per icon.
+This is used when user needs only only few icons.
+- Function `[func]exportJSONPackage()` creates NPM package with entire icon set in one file.
+This is used to get an entire icon set.

+Functions do not publish packages, they only generate contents.
+Run `[bash]npm publish` to publish generated packages.